824zzy/Leetcode/13_Trie/README.md

     def containsWith(self, word: str) -> bool:
         """
-        Returns if there is any word in the trie that contains by the given prefix.
+        Returns if there is any word in the trie that contains by the given prefix ABCDE.
         Eg: ABCD vs ABCDE
         """
         node = self.trie
         for c in word:
             if c not in node: return False node = node[c]
             if '#' in node: return node['#']
 ```